Shanghai subway trains collide injuring more than 270

 The high-speed train crash in July reverberated into China's stock market.

-Sources said in August a $5 billion (3.2 billion pound) listing plan by the operator of China's new Beijing-Shanghai bullet train, initially targeted for next year, will be further delayed following July's train crash.
+Sources said in August a $5 billion listing plan by the operator of China's new Beijing-Shanghai bullet train, initially targeted for next year, will be further delayed following July's train crash.

-China Railway Group, the country's largest railroad builder, said this month it had dropped a plan to raise about 6.2 billion yuan via a share placement due to uncertainty over regulatory approval.
+China Railway Group (601390.SS)(0390.HK), the country's largest railroad builder, said this month it had dropped a plan to raise about 6.2 billion yuan via a share placement due to uncertainty over regulatory approval.

 (Additional reporting by Fayen Wong, and Sabrina Mao, Sui-Lee Wee and Michael Martina in Beijing, and Elena Berton in Paris; Writing by Ben Blanchard; Editing by Sugita Katyal)